Avialmonanay/Team-Generator/README.md

 - [Features](#features)
 - [Contact](#questions)

+## Screenshot

 ## Installation
 Team Generator utilizes the NPM inquirer and jest  packages.
 In my code repository I have included a package.json file.
 Once you have cloned the code you can run {npm install -y} this will download all neccessary packages needed for the application.

 ## Usage
 After the appropriate packages have been installed highlighted above.
 You will run a node terminal command {node index.js}.
 This will initialize the application and prompt the user for the Team managers info.
 Once complete they will be prompted to add more users.
 When adding more users you will have the option of "Engineer", "Intern", and "Other".

-REquired fields for Engineer are "Name", "Employeer ID", "Email", "Github Profile Name", and "Github profile URL" This will allow you to quickly access the users profile and send them emails.
+Required fields for Engineer are "Name", "Employeer ID", "Email", "Github Profile Name", and "Github profile URL" This will allow you to quickly access the users profile and send them emails.

 Required fields for "Intern" are "Name", "Employeer ID", "Email", and "School.

 Required fields for "Other" are "Name", "Employeer ID", "Email", and "Phone Number".

 You will be able to add a total of 16 users.
 If you attempt to add more an error will appear on the console log letting you know you have reached the maximum number.
 At that time the HTML will be completed.
 Once the application has finished an index.HTML file will be generated in the repositories "Team" folder.
 This folder include an accompyning css file.
 This css will dynamically update and display each user on their own card.
 No additional files are required for the index.html to run so you can move the team folder wherever you would like.

 ## Contribution
 Users who would like to contrbute to this can reach out to the developer (contact information below)